-Canine parvovirus is a highly contagious virus that can affect all dogs, but unvaccinated dogs and puppies younger than four months old are at the most at risk.
+Canine parvovirus is a highly contagious virus that can affect all dogs, but unvaccinated dogs and puppies younger than four months old are the most at risk.
 Dogs that are ill from canine parvovirus infection are often said to have "parvo."
-The virus affects dogs' gastrointestinal tracts and is spread by direct dog-to-dog contact and contact with contaminated stool, environments, or people.
+The virus affects dogs' gastrointestinal tracts and is spread by direct dog-to-dog contact and contact with contaminated feces (stool), environments, or people.
 The virus can also contaminate kennel surfaces, food and water bowls, collars and leashes, and the hands and clothing of people who handle infected dogs.
 It is resistant to heat, cold, humidity, and drying, and can survive in the environment for long periods of time.
-Even trace amounts of stool containing parvovirus may infect other dogs that come into the infected environment.
-It can be transmitted from place to place on the hair or feet of dogs or via contaminated cages, shoes, or other objects.
+Even trace amounts of feces from an infected dog may harbor the virus and infect other dogs that come into the infected environment.
+The virus is readily transmitted from place to place on the hair or feet of dogs or via contaminated cages, shoes, or other objects.

 The content on this page is a condensed version of our brochure, Canine Parvovirus, available in English and Spanish.